 NFL props can range from anything from the outcome of the coin toss at the start of the game to the number of passing touchdowns a player will accumulate during an NFL game.
 Here are some examples of prop bets that are common during each week of the NFL season and each round of the playoffs.

 - Under 1.5 (+140)

-At US sportsbonus, we will offer free NFL expert picks straight up for every single playoff game, what to watch for in each game and thoughts on player props.
-NFL playoff time is truly the pinnacle of sports and the most intense sporting time of the year.
-Our experts will have hours spent on covering everything pertinent in these games so you don’t have to come up with NFL playoff predictions yourself.
-Free NFL expert picks every week brought to you by US sportsbonus.
+NFL playoff time is truly the pinnacle of the NFL season and the most intense sporting time of the year.
+Our experts will have hours spent on covering everything from the season pertinent to these games so you don’t have to come up with playoff predictions yourself.

 We cover all the major US sports and offer daily/weekly betting picks on NBA, NHL, MLB, UFC and more sports.
-Follow us on Twitter for daily betting picks.
+To get all of our free picks, visit our website regularly and follow us on Twitter for daily betting picks.